CleanTruck.net

 â–¸ Generally, non-gasoline vehicles with GVWR over 14,000 lbs.
 This inludes diesel, diesel hybrids, alternative fuel (e.g., natural gas) and alternative fuel hybrids.
 When are Clean Truck Check tests required?

 ▸ Generally, tests are due twice a year: Before the vehicle's CA DMV registration date, and again 6 months from the registration date.
 CA-registered motor homes and agricultural vehicles only need to be tested once per year.
-See our Resources for details.Tests can be submitted no more than 90 days before the deadline.
+See our Resources for details.Tests can be submitted up to 90 days before the deadline.
 It's good to get tested at least a month before your due date in case any repairs are needed to pass.See our Deadlines table for details.
 There are some exceptions and nuances, so be sure to check your own deadline in the CARB portal 🔗.
 Do I need to register my vehicles with CARB, or pay any fees?

 ▸ Yes, CARB has a portal for vehicle owners 🔗 to register and pay the $31.18 per vehicle annual fee 🔗.
 (This is paid directly to CARB and is not part of your DMV registration.)
 If you haven't yet created your CARB CTC-VIS account and registered your vehicles in the program, this video explains it in detail: Clean Truck Check Reporting Tutorial - YouTube What is CARB?